Mangala Narlikar

-Mangala Narlikar is an Indian mathematician who has done research in pure mathematics as well as written for a lay audience.
+Mangala Narlikar (17 May 1943 – 17 July 2023) was an Indian mathematician who did research in pure mathematics as well as writing for a lay audience.
 After her degrees in mathematics, she initially worked at the Tata Institute of Fundamental Research (TIFR) in Mumbai and later worked as a lecturer in the University of Bombay and Pune.

 Biography

-Narlikar studied from the University of Bombay and received degrees of B. A. (Maths) in 1962 and M.A.
+Narlikar was born as Mangala Rajwade on 17 May 1943 in Bombay, Bombay Province, as the place was known during the British India era.
+She studied from the University of Bombay and received degrees of B. A. (Maths) in 1962 and M.A.
 (Maths) in 1964 with first rank and also won the Chancellor's gold medal.
 She married, Jayant Narlikar, a well known cosmologist and physicist, in 1966.
-They have three daughters, Geeta, Girija and Leelavati, all of whom have pursued careers in science; one (Geeta) is a Professor of Biochemistry at the University of California, San Francisco, and the other two are in computer science.
+They have three daughters, Geeta, Girija and Leelavati, all of whom have pursued careers in science; one (Geeta) is a professor of biochemistry at the University of California, San Francisco, and the other two are in computer science.